kkiningh/cs448h-project/Proposal.md

 Major results
 ---

-	- Solve a small hard coded example without branch and bound
+- Solve a small hard coded example without branch and bound.
-	- Solve a non-hard coded example without branch and bound
+- Solve a non-hard coded example without branch and bound.
-	- Solve using branch and bound
+- Solve using branch and bound.
-    - Compare timing/results with other methods (SMT or simulated annealing)
+- Compare timing/results with other methods (SMT or simulated annealing).

 Timeline
 ---

 - (2/27) Install CVXPy and familiarize myself with it (I've only used CVX before)
 - (3/1) Get small hard coded non branch-and-bound example working.
 - (3/7) Be able to read and solve non branch-and-bound examples from a file.
-    - (3/14) Finish branch and bound
+- (3/14) Finish branch and bound.
-    - (3/20) Finish comparison with simulated annealing, other methods
+- (3/20) Finish comparisons.
-    - (3/21) Finish paper/presentation
+- (3/21) Finish paper/presentation.